bisturi/bisturi/docs/reference/03_int_field.md

 `__bisturi__` is a special attribute that controls several aspects of `Packet`.
-For now it is sufficient to say that with `{'endianness': ...}` you can control the defaults for that class.
+For now it is sufficient to say that with `{'endianness': ...}` you can control the defaults for that packet class.